randy3k/SendTextPlus/README.md

     SendTextPlus uses Sublime build system to source files, you might have to choose the `SendTextPlus` build system before pressing the keys.

 ### Platform and syntax specific settings.

-You can change the default settings at `Preferences` -> `Package Settings` -> `SendText+`.
+You can use different settings for different platforms and syntaxes by editing the default settings at `Preferences` -> `Package Settings` -> `SendText+`.
 It understands platform and syntax specifications.
 The list of supported programs are

-- Terminal, iTerm, R
+- Mac: Terminal, iTerm, R, RStudio, Chrome-RStudio, Chrome-Jupyter, Safari-RStudio, Safari-Jupyter
-- tmux, screen,
+- Liniux: tmux, screen,
-- Cmder, Cygwin
-- SublimeREPL;
-- RStudio, R64, R32, Chrome-RStudio, Chrome-Jupyter, Safari-RStudio, Safari-Jupyter
+- Windows: Cmder, Cygwin, R64, R32, RStudio
+- or SublimeREPL

+An example:

 ```json
 {